roblaing/erlang-webapp-howto/unit7/README.md

 <a href="https://www.swi-prolog.org/pldoc/doc_for?object=ws_send/2">ws_send(+Request, +Frames)</a> which is similar
 to `gun:ws_send(Pid, Frames)`.

-Though Erlang's ancestry is Prolog, its proplists are not the Prolog convention.
-We don't need to translate their respective websocket frames, the way they send frames respectively is a bit different:
+Though Erlang's ancestry is Prolog, its proplists with curly bracketed tuples don't fit into the Prolog convention.
+While we don't need to translate their respective websocket frames, flipping between the server and client code requires one to remember the difference:

 <table>
 <tr><th>Prolog Frames</th><th>Erlang Frames</th></tr>